Theo James

-Theodore Peter James Kinnaird Taptiklis (born 16 December 1984) is an English actor and producer.
+Theodore Peter James Kinnaird Taptiklis (born 16 December 1984) is a British actor and producer.
+He is of Greek and Scottish descent.
 He gained recognition for playing Tobias Eaton in The Divergent Series (2014–2016).
 He has starred in the horror films Underworld: Awakening (2012) and Underworld: Blood Wars (2016), the science fiction film Archive (2020), and the dark comedy The Monkey (2025) in a dual role as a pair of twin brothers.

-In television, he appeared in the short-lived CBS crime drama series Golden Boy (2013), the romance series The Time Traveler's Wife (2022), and the dark comedy series The White Lotus (2022), which earned him a nomination for a Primetime Emmy Award.
-In 2024, he played the lead role in Guy Ritchie's action comedy series The Gentlemen.
+In television, James appeared in the short-lived CBS crime drama series Golden Boy (2013), the romance series The Time Traveler's Wife (2022), and the dark comedy series The White Lotus (2022), which earned him a nomination for a Primetime Emmy Award.
+Since 2024, he has played the lead role in Guy Ritchie's action comedy series The Gentlemen.

-Early life and education
+Early life

-James was born on 16 December 1984 in High Wycombe.
-He is the son of Philip Taptiklis, a business consultant, and Jane (née Martin), who worked for the National Health Service.
-His paternal grandfather was a Greek refugee who fled to Syria during World War II.
+Theodore Peter James Kinnaird Taptiklis was born on 16 December 1984 in High Wycombe, England, the son of Philip Taptiklis, a business consultant from New Zealand, and Jane (née Martin), who worked for the National Health Service.
+His paternal grandfather was a Greek refugee who fled Greece for Syria during World War II.
 He is also of part Scottish descent.
 He has two older brothers and two older sisters.

 James was raised in Askett.
 He attended Aylesbury Grammar School, and earned his undergraduate degree in philosophy from the University of Nottingham.
 He trained at the Bristol Old Vic Theatre School.